alirezadoostimehr/dimensionality-reduction/Best Fit - Query 2/problem-3.md

 Show that $V$ is isomorphic to $C$.

 # Solution
-If $C$ is the field of complex numbers:

 Let $V$ be a vector space over the field $\mathbb{R}$, and let $C$ be the field of complex numbers.
 We want to show that $V$ is isomorphic to $C$.

 Since $C$ is a field, it is a one-dimensional vector space over itself.
 Therefore, any non-zero complex number can serve as a basis for $C$.
 Let us choose the complex number $1$ as the basis for $C$.